Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

 1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/`, run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

-1. If you have not already set the ROS parameter values in the `params.yaml`, navigate to `src/niryo_moveit/config/params.yaml` and open the file for editing.
-Follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md) to configure the values.
+2. If you have not already set the ROS parameter values in the `params.yaml`, navigate to `src/niryo_moveit/config/params.yaml` and open the file for editing.
+Follow the steps in [Part 2](2_ros_tcp.md) to configure the values.

-    > Note: Read more about the ROS Parameter Server [here](http://wiki.ros.org/Parameter%20Server).

-1. The ROS side is now ready to interface with Unity!
+3. The ROS side is now ready to interface with Unity!

 ---

 ## ROS–Unity Communication

 1. Open a new terminal window in the ROS workspace.
 Once again, source the workspace.
-Then, run the following `roslaunch` in order to set the ROS parameters, start the server endpoint, start the Mover Service node, and launch MoveIt.
+Then, run the following `roslaunch` in order to start roscore, set the ROS parameters, start the server endpoint, start the Mover Service node, and launch MoveIt.
     - This launch file also loads all relevant files and starts ROS nodes required for trajectory planning for the Niryo One robot (`demo.launch`).
 The launch files for this project are available in the package's `launch` directory, i.e. `src/niryo_moveit/launch/`.

 	    > Note: Descriptions of what these files are doing can be found [here](moveit_fiile_descriptions.md).